ccyip/docker-taype/README.md

 This script will run each test case 5 times, take the average of the results, and write them to the directories `taypsi/examples/output-*`.
-Finally, this script will execute `taypsi/examples/figs.py` to generate LaTeX tables in `taypsi/examples/figs` for the figures in Section 6 and appendix.
+Finally, this script will execute `taypsi/examples/figs.py` to generate LaTeX tables to `taypsi/examples/figs` for the figures in Section 6 and appendix.

-Be warned that this script takes a long time to run: maybe up to 2 hours depending on your machines.
+Be warned that this script takes a long time to run: maybe up to 2 hours depending on your machine.
 You can choose to test fewer rounds, by specifying the number of rounds to the script.
 This would of course produce less accurate results, and it can still take up to 1 hour to run.